Raffaele Marciello: 2023: Final triumphs with Mercedes

 At the start of 2023, Marciello drove for GetSpeed Performance in the Asian Le Mans Series.
 Having scored a pair of podiums during the first event in Dubai, he, Fabian Schiller, and Florian Scholze ended up third in the GT championship.
 He also made his prototype debut during the 24 Hours of Daytona, where he drove an Oreca 07 for High Class Racing.

 Marciello's main campaigns would, once more, lie in the European SRO competitions, as he remained with Boguslavskiy in the Sprint Cup and joined him and Gounon for a title defence in the Endurance Cup.
 The Endurance Cup season opener at Monza ended with retirement, with Boguslavskiy causing race-ending damage with a misjudged defensive move, though the team bounced back with a victory at Le Castellet, where Marciello charged through the field during the final hours to take victory.
 A second place at the 24 Hours of Spa was followed by a win from pole position at the Nürburgring.
 The gap the team had amassed meant that a fifth-placed finish at Barcelona was enough to clinch back-to-back titles for Marciello and Gounon.

-The Swiss driver was able to stamp his mark on the Sprint Cup campaign as well, which started with a victory apiece at Brands Hatch and Misano, with dominant opening stints from Marciello being the catalysts for success.
+Marciello was able to stamp his mark on the Sprint Cup campaign as well, which started with a victory apiece at Brands Hatch and Misano, with dominant opening stints from Marciello being the catalysts for success.
 The duo retired during the first race at Hockenheim, but would bounce back to win on Sunday in spite of gear-shifting issues which manifested during Boguslavskiy's stint.
 Another pole position truncated by an imposing first stint from Marciello earned AKKodis victory in Valencia, though this would not be enough to take home the Sprint Cup title, with a collision caused by Audi's Lorenzo Patrese ending the team's final race at Zandvoort, therefore crowning the Tresor Orange1 outfit as champions.

 Parallel to his GTWC commitments, Marciello partnered John Ferguson in the British GT Championship.
 With a win at Snetterton, Marciello and Ferguson helped Ram Racing to fourth place in the teams' standings.